hanakai-rb/repo-sync/README.md

   templates/gem/.rubocop.yml=.rubocop.yml
 ```

-Entire folders may be synced (though for our purposes, it's unlikely we'll need this).
+Entire folders may be synced (though for our purposes, it’s unlikely we’ll need this).
 Specify folders with a trailing slash:

 ```yaml
 FILES: |
   templates/gem/some-folder/=another-folder/
 ```

-Source files come from this repository, and destination files are created or updated in each target repository listed in `REPOSITORIES`.
-File paths are all relative to the root of each repository.
+Source files come from this repo, and destination files are created or updated in each target repo listed in `REPOSITORIES`.
+File paths are all relative to the root of each repo.

-You can use template syntax to name destination files using data from each repo's `repo-sync.yml`.
-See [[template authoring]](#template-authoring) for more details on this syntax.
+You can use template syntax to name destination files using data from each repo’s `repo-sync.yml`.
+See [template authoring](#template-authoring) for more details on this syntax.

 ```yaml
 FILES: |